 Now that you know the range of my knowledge of dining in Morelos, I proclaim Tankes Botanera my favorite restaurant in Mexico.

 Tankes is a tumbledown 24- hour kitchen on a gravel road next to a public water tank for livestock, thus the name.
-Its structure is made of sticks, tarps, scrap metal, tarpaper, chicken wire, and sundry objects stuffed into holes (the uniform feedbag siding is a recent renovation).
+Its’ structure is made of sticks, tarps, scrap metal, tarpaper, chicken wire, and sundry objects stuffed into holes.
+Uniform feedbag siding is a recent renovation.
 Plastic Corona beer tables, fleeced tree posts, and various tarps comprise the dining area.
 For years the restroom was behind your truck.
+But…

 The view from the patio is stupendous.
 Tankes sits at the base of Cerro Frio and offers gorgeous sunset dining.
 Also, there are sometimes odd entertainments such as an onslaught of cameras and crew filming a telenovela, or a goat being slaughtered as you dine.

 We had particularly exceptional dinner last year for Felipe’s birthday.
 Spontaneity is a hallmark of Mexican culture, which was perfectly exemplified by this occasion.
 We arrived at Tankes to the sounds of traditional guitar and voices belting out cantina songs.
 As is the custom, we were promptly invited to join the musicians for mezcal and a place in the harmonies.
 Felipe loves to sing and vigorously participated with his fine baritone and appreciation of mezcal.
 I could not have planned a party that would have made him happier.

 Tankes is run by a family that lives in a house up the hill from the restaurant shack, and on the floor of the kitchen if they’re doing the overnight shift.